 How to Enable or Disable Browse with Copilot in Microsoft Edge on Windows 11

-Browse with Copilot is an artificial intelligence tool integrated into Microsoft Edge, designed to automate tasks directly within your web browser.
-It can interact with web pages, performing actions like filling out forms or navigating links on your behalf.
+Browse with Copilot is an artificial intelligence tool built into Microsoft Edge.
+It’s designed to automate tasks right inside your web browser.
+This tool can work with web pages, doing things like filling out forms or clicking links for you.

-This feature leverages AI to streamline your browsing experience by handling repetitive or tedious online activities.
-For example, it can help you quickly complete signup forms without manual typing.
+This feature uses AI to make your browsing smoother, handling repetitive or tedious online tasks for you.
+For instance, it can help you complete signup forms quickly without typing everything manually.

 Prerequisites